The Minstrel Boy: Joyce, Yeats, parodies, and burlesque

 He plays "Pop goes the weasel".

-Mozart and Bizet

-The tune bears a remarkable resemblance to the theme of Wolfgang Amadeus Mozart's Flute Quartet K. 298 (written circa 1787), and to a lesser degree the Entr'acte to Act 3 from Georges Bizet's opera "Carmen" (written in 1875).
-It is not certain whether the traditional tune influenced Mozart, nor is it certain whether either source may have inspired Bizet's use in the Entr'acte.

 Notable performances and recordings

 Over the centuries since publication there have been numerous renditions of the Irish Melodies and of "The Minstrel Boy" in particular.

 These include, in no particular order, popular recordings and performances by Irish tenor John McCormack, American actor/singer Paul Robeson, Irish folk singer Tom Clancy, Irish singer Shane MacGowan, and British singer Joe Strummer with his band The Mescaleros.

 Strummer's version was arranged by Hans Zimmer and used in the soundtrack of the movie Black Hawk Down.

 The others are in various collections of "Irish"/"Favourite" songs by the respective performers.

 Other performances of note have been: